Pansynchro-Technologies/Pansynchro-Technologies.github.io/Pansynchro.Core.ISourcedConnector.md

 Namespace: Pansynchro.Core<BR>
 Assembly: Pansynchro.Core

-Provides basic functionality for reading raw data from an external source.
+Provides a connector with support for reading raw data from an external source.

 ## Remarks